 It is the responsibility of the instructor to submit grades for all students enrolled in their courses.
-While assistance in the process may be requested of assistants or departmental staff, the instructor assumes the responsibility to "sign off" on all student grades.
-There are two ways by which grades can be submitted by instructors:
+While assistance in the process may be requested of assistants or departmental staff, the instructor of record assumes the responsibility to "sign off" on all student grades and submit them for posting.

-- Grades may be submitted online via DukeHub.
-Initial access to DukeHub must be requested of SISS (Student Information Services and Systems).
-Once DukeHub access is granted faculty use their NetID and password to log in to the system and can access grade rosters via a grade roster icon found on each class listing.
+Grades must be submitted online via DukeHub.
+Initial access to DukeHub must be requested of via the SISS (Student Information Services and Systems) Access Request Form.
+Once DukeHub access is granted, faculty use their NetID and password to log in to the system and can access grade rosters via a grade roster icon found on each class listing.
 Faculty must successfully log on to DukeHub at least once within the previous twelve months or their DukeHub account becomes inactive.

 The identification of grades in Sakai is not the final step for grade submission.
 Grades may, however, be uploaded from Sakai into DukeHub.
-See Uploading Grades for DukeHub Online Grading for additional instructions.
+See Help guide: Submit Grades for additional instructions.

 Grades should never be sent in the text of an email, as email is not a secure means of communication.

 If you are submitting grades via DukeHub, be sure to turn off your browser's pop-up blocker before attempting to submit grades.
 If you do not see a small pop-up window after clicking on the "submit grades" button, the pop-up blocker is turned on.

 There are two methods by which faculty can access final grade rosters and submit final grades in DukeHub.
 Faculty should use the blue menu bar on the left-hand side of their DukeHub Dashboard page to select either the Grade Roster link or the Classic Faculty Center link.